The Ghostley Witch

 Kommandant?"

 She had no time for jokes.
 "Will you marry me?
 Now?
-Please!?" she begged.
+Please!?" she

 The man grinned.
 "How about a kiss first?"

 Anything to get him to marry her.
 He may be her last chance!
-So with all
+So

 The guys around whistled appreciatively.

-"Now will you marry
+"Now will you

-me?" she demanded when she came up for breath.
+marry me?" she demanded when she came up for breath.

 He frowned.
-"I´m sorry, Frau Linkmeyer, but I don´t understand.
-Why
+"I´m sorry, Frau Linkmeyer, but I don´t

-on earth would I want to marry you?"
+understand.
+Why on earth would I want to marry you?"

 "Because I have to...
 I mean..."
 Wait.
-Most humans wanted to
+Most humans

-love?!
-"And it was you who wrote
+marry you for love?!
+"And it was you

-that beautiful loveletter to me in Klink´s name, wasn´t it?"
+who wrote that beautiful loveletter to me in Klink´s name, wasn´t it?"

 A boyish American shook his head.
 "No, that was him."
-His

-thumb pointed at the Englishman sitting next to him.
+His thumb pointed at the Englishman sitting next to him.

 Hella let go of their leader as if she had burnt herself.
 "You?
 It was you?!"